ScoreUnder/AutoChecklist/README.md

 #### Check-marks

-There are two kinds of special check-mark (case insensitive):
+There are three kinds of special check-mark (case insensitive):

 * `I`: Ignore the filename in future runs, and delete from this checklist as soon as possible.
 Mnemonic: "Ignore".